spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 <br />

-### Parameters
+### Profile Layers

-The **Parameters** section displays all the layers and add-on components in the cluster profile.
+The **Profile Layers** section displays all the layers and add-on components in the cluster profile.

 ![palette clusters parameters](/tutorials/deploy-clusters/aws/clusters_public-cloud_deploy-k8s-cluster_clusters_parameters.png)

 Each layer has a pack manifest file with the deploy configurations.
 The pack manifest file is in a YAML format.
 Each pack contains a set of default values.
 You can change the manifest values if you don't want to use the default values of the cluster profile.
 Click on **Next*** to proceed.

 <br />

 ### Cluster Configuration

-The **Cluster config** section allows you to select the **Region** of where to deploy the host cluster and other options such as FIPS and specifying the *SSH Key Pair* to assign to the cluster.
+The **Cluster config** section allows you to select the **Region** of where to deploy the host cluster and other options such as FIPS and specifying the **SSH Key Pair** to assign to the cluster.
 All clusters require you to assign an SSH key.
-Refer to the [SSH Keys](/content/docs/04-clusters/06-cluster-management/0-ssh-keys) guide for additional guidance.

 To create an SSH key pair in AWS login into the AWS dashboard.
 Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2).
 In the navigation panel, under **Network & Security**, choose **Key Pairs**.
 Choose **Create key pair** and enter the information required to create the key pair.
 Click on the **Create a key pair**.
 Review the [Create an SSH key pair on AWS](https://docs.aws.amazon.com/ground-station/latest/ug/create-ec2-ssh-key-pair.html) guide for additional information.

 ![aws key pair creation](/tutorials/deploy-clusters/aws/clusters_public-cloud_deploy-k8s-cluster_key_pair_create.png)

 <br />

+After you have selected the **Region** and your **SSH Key Pair Name**, click on **Next**.

 ### Nodes Configuration

-The **Nodes config** section allows you to configure the nodes that make up the control plane (master nodes) and data plane (worker nodes) of the Kubernetes cluster.
+The **Nodes config** section allows you to configure the nodes that make up the control plane (master nodes) and data plane (worker nodes) of the host cluster.

 Before you proceed to next section, take the time to review the following parameters. <br /> <br />
-- *Number of nodes in the pool* used to set the right amount of nodes that make up the pool of either the master or worker nodes.
+- **Number of nodes in the pool** - Used to set the right amount of nodes that make up the pool of either the master or worker nodes.
 Set the count to one for the master pool and two for the worker pool.

-- *Allow worker capability*.
-This option allows the master node also to accept workloads.
+- **Allow worker capability** - This option allows the master node also to accept workloads.
 This is useful when spot instances are used as worker nodes.
 You can check this box if you want to.

-- *Instance Type* select the compute type for the node pool.
+- **Instance Type** -  Select the compute type for the node pool.
 Each instance type displays the amount of CPU, RAM, and hourly cost of the instance.
 Select `m4.2xlarge`.

-- *Availability zones* specify the availability zones the node pool can place nodes.
-Select one availability zone.
+- **Availability zones** - Used to specify the availability zones the node pool can place nodes.
+Pick one availability zone.

-- *Instance Option* Choose between [on-demand instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html) and [spot instance](https://aws.amazon.com/ec2/spot/) as worder nodes.
+- **Instance Option** -  Choose between [on-demand instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html) and [spot instance](https://aws.amazon.com/ec2/spot/) as worker nodes.
 Select **On Demand**.

 ![palette clusters basic information](/tutorials/deploy-clusters/aws/clusters_public-cloud_deploy-k8s-cluster_cluster_nodes_config.png)

-Select **Next* to proceed with the cluster deployment.
+Select **Next** to proceed with the cluster deployment.

 <br />

 ### Settings

-In the **Settings** section, you can configure advanced options such as when to patch the OS, enable security scans, manage backups, add role-based access control (RBAC), and more.
+In the **Settings** section, you can configure advanced options such as when to patch the OS, enable security scans, manage backups, add role-based access control (RBAC) bindings, and more.

-For this tutorial, you can use the default settings configuration.
+For this tutorial, you can use the default settings.
 Click on **Validate** to continue.

 <br />